Glossary of Academic Terminology

 Academic Year: Consists of a Fall Semester, a Winter Semester followed by an optional Summer College.
 Starting and ending dates for each semester are posted to the Academic Calendar.

-Accreditation: Northern Michigan University is accredited by the North Central Association of Colleges and Secondary Schools and fully accredited by the National Council for Accreditation of Teacher Education (NCATE).
+Accreditation: Northern Michigan University is accredited by the Higher Learning Commission and fully accredited by the National Council for Accreditation of Teacher Education (NCATE).
 Some individual departments and colleges are recognized by the various accrediting agencies in their respective fields.
 Consult the Northern Michigan University Undergraduate Bulletin for departmental accreditation.

 Activity fee: Each semester students pay a $30 activity fee which funds programs on campus such as comedians, lecturers and concerts.